AyoKeito/e621updater-python/README.md

 6GB of free RAM is required to run it.
 Around 400MB of files will be written to disk as a result (trimmed databases `posts.parquet` and `artists.parquet`).
-You don't need to update it unless you want to tag files added to e621 since the last time you've updated the database.
+You don't need to update them unless you want to tag files added to e621 since the last time you've updated the database.
 Tagger WILL NOT succeed without the correctly prepared databases in it's working folder.
 It will also fail to find any files added after you've updated the database via database.py.